logo

 This page shows you your account balances.
 There are two balances:

 • Expiring balance.
 This balance expires at the end of a billing cycle.
-At each start of a billing cycle, when you pay the monthly fee, this amount is reset to the monthly payment value.
+At each start of a billing cycle, when you pay the recurring fee, this amount is reset to the recurring payment value.

 You can then use that amount within the billing cycle by using Admin Companion.